 Please follow these instructions:

-• Fill in and sign a contract form.* You will have six months to work on the thesis.
-The start date in the contract has to be the same as in the registration form.
+- Fill in and sign a contract form.* You will have six months to work on the thesis.
+The start date in the contract has to be the same as the one on the registration form.
 The start date must be a working day (no weekends and public holidays).
 The end date must be precisely after six months.
 If the end date falls on a public holiday or a weekend, it has to be the next working day.

-• Fill in and sign a supplementary agreement on the thesis language.* This form should be filled in and signed only if your PO (Prufungsordnung) requires it.
+- Fill in and sign a supplementary agreement on the thesis language.* This form should be filled out and signed only if your PO (Prufungsordnung) requires it.

 Note: If the student does not want their thesis published, or the student does the thesis in a company and has a non-disclosure agreement, the license agreement has still to be submitted (as it is part of the contract) but crossed out.
 If there is a non-disclosure agreement, a copy must be submitted, too.
 Finally, we do not sign any non-disclosure agreements with companies for student projects.